dustinlacewell/bustle/README.md

 - `--dry-run` - Pretend only
 - `--keep` - Keep the build directory
 - `--temp-dir` - Where to build

+### bustle gather

+Gather resource imports.

+This will copy the `.stex` files named by the `.import` files of multimedia resources in your mod to the destination.

+- `--from` - Where the mod files are
+- `--to` - Where the .import files should go
+- `--project` - Path to Godot project
+- `--dry-run` - Pretend only

 ### bustle strip